 The current Caltrain tracks and the 4th/King surface railyard result in a barrier across the city both in the east/west direction (across the Caltrain at-surface tracks) and north/south (across the railyard between 4th and 7th Streets).
-As the region grows in both population and employment in the coming years it will be essential to allow for additional connections by all modes to get to and through the City.
-Reconfiguring/Relocation of the railyard provides up to 20+ acres of potential land to:
+As the region grows in both population and employment in the coming years it will be essential to allow for additional connections by all modes to get to and through the city.
+Reconfiguring/relocating the railyard could provide up to 20+ acres of land to: